-- Participated in legal action against dangerous water law precedent ant the Mt Hope mine.
+- Participated in legal action against dangerous water law precedent at the Mt Hope mine.
 Status: Permit withdrawn.

 - Filed Ethics Complaint against (former) Deputy Director of BLM, Brian Steed.
 Status: Steed was among those that left BLM under a flurry of Ethics Complaints.

-- Litigation: Defended wild horses from massive loss of water in the Antelope Complex due to mine expansion.
+- Litigation: Defended wild horses from massive loss of water in the Antelope Complex due to mine expansion (Joined environmental coalition).
 Outcome, successful.
 (2022 update, company selling mine)

 - Litigation: Defended wild horses from massive oil and gas sale leases. in HMAs.
 Outcome: parcels withdrawn.

 - Litigation: Defending wild horses from experimental spaying in Utah.
 Status: spay plan abandoned by BLM, legal action still active against decision process.

-- Legal: Requested all proposed plans to spay wild horses undergo a NEPA review.
-Status: review pending.
+- Legal: Requested all proposed plans for spay wild horses undergo a NEPA review.
+Status: Spay plan cancelled.

-Litigation: Defending wild horses in the Silver King/Eagle/Choke Cherry complex from massive livestock grazing scheme.
-Partnered with WildLands Defense.
-Status: pending.
+- Litigation: Defending wild horses in the Silver King/Eagle/Choke Cherry complex from massive livestock grazing scheme.
+We partnered with WildLands Defense. (status: active)